Logic and Computation through the Lens of Semirings: Abstract

 \section{Abstract}

-We study computational aspects of first-order logic and its extensions in the semiring semantics developed by Gr\"adel and Tannen.
-We characterize the complexity of model checking and data complexity of first-order logic both in terms of a generalization of BSS-machines and arithmetic circuits defined over $K$.
-In particular, we give a logical characterization of $\FACO$ by an extension of first-order logic that holds for any $K$ that is both commutative and positive.
+We study the expressivity and computational aspects of first-order logic and its extensions in the semiring semantics developed by Gr\"adel and Tannen.
+We characterize the complexity of model checking and data complexity of first-order logic both in terms of a generalization of Blum-Shub-Smale machines and arithmetic circuits defined over a semiring.
+In particular, we give a logical characterization of constant-depth arithmetic circuits by an extension of first-order logic that holds for any semiring that is both commutative and positive. \keywords{Semiring \and Provenance \and FO \and BSS Machines \and Turing Machines \and Computational Complexity \and Circuit Complexity}